 Specialist autism services

-There is an argument that if mainstream services improved their ability to meet the needs of people with autism, then specialist services wouldn't be needed.
-Fulfilling and Rewarding Lives(10) and its attendant guidance (11) (and the DHSSPS action plan for Northern Ireland (24)), with their focus on raising awareness across services, aim to make all services better for people with autism.
-But there needs to be a balance, and offering mainstream services must not be done simply to reduce costs (14).
-Autism is a complex condition, and sometimes people will be well served only by people with well-developed expertise.
+There is an argument that if mainstream services improved their ability to meet the needs of people with autism, then specialist services wouldn’t be needed.
+‘Think autism’ and its attendant guidance, along with the action plan for Northern Ireland, with their focus on raising awareness across services, aim to make all services better for people with autism.
+But there needs to be a balance, and offering mainstream services must not be done simply to reduce costs.

-Whether specialist services are in place, be that a care management service or provision such as day care or supported living, will depend ultimately on local need and commissioning priorities.
-But Fulfilling and Rewarding Lives, despite the emphasis on awareness raising and generalised improvement, stresses that specialist services have a 'pivotal role' (10) in improving outcomes for people with autism, despite the current patchiness of their provision.
-Specialist services, especially multi-disciplinary ones, do seem to hold out the promise of better outcomes (6), and Fulfilling and Rewarding Livespromotes autism-specific bodies for the delivery of services, such as specialist autism teams and autism partnership boards (10).
-This message is also stressed in the DHSSPS action plan for Northern Ireland (24).
+Whether specialist services are in place will depend on local need and commissioning priorities.
+But the guidance stresses that specialist services have a ‘pivotal role’ in improving outcomes for people with autism.
+Specialist services, especially multidisciplinary ones, do seem to hold out the promise of better outcomes, and ‘Think autism’ continues to promote autism-specific bodies for the delivery of services, such as specialist autism teams and autism partnership boards.
+This message is also stressed in the action plan for Northern Ireland.